Brain waves and their importance for sleep

 - Conclusion

-1. How are brain waves created?
+1. How do brain waves arise?

 2. What brain waves are there?